tung/ruggrogue/book/saving-and-loading.md

 ### After Loading

 At this point all of the saved data has been loaded and prepared, so all that's left is to bounce the player right back into the gameplay.
-The original invocation of the `load_game` function in the `TitleMode::update` triggers a mode switch to `DungeonMode` which does pretty much that.
+The original invocation of the `load_game` function in the `TitleMode::update` function triggers a mode switch to `DungeonMode` which does pretty much that.

 So like I said earlier: loading is a lot more complicated than saving.
 Despite all of these checks and safe-guards, there's a lot of ways a save file can be loaded and accepted by the game, but still be broken.